Ariel Sharon: Battle for Jerusalem and 1948 War

 Jordanian field marshal Habis Majali said that Sharon was among 6 Israeli soldiers captured by the Jordanian 4th battalion during the battle, and that Majali took them to a camp in Mafraq and the 6 were later traded back.
 Sharon denied the claims, but Majali was adamant.
-"Sharon is like a grizzly bear," he grumbled.
-"I captured him, I healed his wounds."
+"Sharon is like a grizzly bear," he assured.
+"I captured him for 9 days, I healed his wounds and released him due to his insignificance."
+A few fellow high-ranking Jordanian officers testified in favour of his account."
 In 1994 and during the peace treaty signing ceremony with Jordan, Sharon wanted to get in touch with his former captor, but the latter determinedly refused to discuss the incident publicly.

 After recovering from the wounds received at Latrun, he resumed command of his patrol unit.
 On 28 December 1948, his platoon attempted to break through an Egyptian stronghold in Iraq-El-Manshia.
 At about this time, Israeli founding father David Ben-Gurion gave him the Hebraized name "Sharon".
 In September 1949, Sharon was promoted to company commander (of the Golani Brigade's reconnaissance unit) and in 1950 to intelligence officer for Central Command.
 He then took leave to begin studies in history and Middle Eastern culture at the Hebrew University of Jerusalem.
 Sharon's subsequent military career would be characterized by insubordination, aggression and disobedience, but also brilliance as a commander.